Treadmill Buying Guide – 6 Ways to Look for When Choosing a Treadmill

 Tread Belt Cushion

 Tread belt cushion refers to the ability of the tread belt to absorb the impact of your strides.
-This translates to lesser microtrauma for your ankles, feet, knees, and hips.
+This translates to less microtrauma for your ankles, feet, knees, and hips.
 A treadmill that has the right level of tread belt cushion can protect these parts of your body from injury long-term.

 Cushioning is different for every treadmill.
 For the average user, a treadmill with tread belts that offer medium cushioning will be sufficient.
 If you’re a more advanced runner, you can use medium to lower levels of cushioning.
 This is especially true if you own a pair of running shoes optimized for pavement.